 - Counsel for a tank car manufacturer in litigation arising out of a train derailment that resulted in significant death and property damage.

 - Counsel for a chemical company defending wrongful death, personal injury, and property damage litigation arising out of dust explosions resulting from misuse of the chemical in manufacturing processes.

 - Counsel for a chemical company defending against premises liability claims resulting from injuries to truck drivers delivering or loading chemicals.

-Clients often come to Kara with their most important products liability and mass tort class actions as well as personal injury, wrongful death and property damage arising out of fires and explosions.
+Clients often come to Kara with their most important products liability, mass tort, and toxic tort class actions, as well as personal injury, wrongful death, and property damage arising out of fires, explosions, or chemical exposure.
 Kara works closely with a multidisciplinary crisis management team to quickly and effectively address issues arising out of recalls, natural disasters, equipment failure and environmental leaks and spills.
 She works closely with regulatory lawyers at Sidley to harness our knowledge of the regulatory and litigation issues facing manufacturers of regulated products like foods, beverages and supplements.
 Kara has also developed experience in the various state consumer protection statutes, having handled class action consumer fraud cases pending all over the country.

 Kara is instrumental in the development of discovery plans and protocols to minimize discovery prior to the class certification phase, and has successfully defeated class certification in state and federal courts.
 Kara has also handled class action arbitration proceedings, and has briefed issues of first impression regarding the appropriateness of class actions in the context of American Arbitration Association proceedings.
 Where settlement is appropriate, Kara has helped her clients negotiate nationwide class action settlements that have been approved by federal courts.